Noise, Nuisance & Anti-Social Behaviour

 What Radcliffe Can Do

 - Investigate the report you make.
-We have to make sure that all our residents are treated fairly and that we establish the facts of the case.
-The more information we get and the more support you have from other residents and/or the Police or the Council the clearer it will be;
+We have to make sure that all our tenants are treated fairly and that we establish the facts of the case.
+The more information we get and the more support you have from other tenants and/or the Police or the Council the clearer it will be;

 - Talk to the alleged perpetrator of the nuisance, advise them on their responsibilities and discuss their version of events;